Rex Orange County, Pony (Sony Music)

-It also answers an awkward question: what do our most salable balladeers, DJs, and rappers sound like when not bound by the strictures of radio standards?
+It also answers an awkward question: what do our most salable balladeers, DJs, and rappers sound like when not bound by the stricture of radio standards?

-21-year-old singer Rex Orange County (born Alexander O’Connor) has been enlisting hip-hop and jazz stylings for his alternative approach to pop since his 2016 debut album, Bcos U Will Never B Free.
+21-year-old singer Rex Orange County (born Alexander O’Connor) has been advancing his jazz-charged chill pop since 2016’s Bcos U Will Never B Free debuted his artist project.
 Atop a woozy progression of major seventh chords, usually played on electric keys or guitar, he raps and croons about the high drama of young adulthood, which about sums up his lyrical latitude.

 As his major label debut on Sony, the LP contains catchier hooks than his sophomore effort, 2017’s Apricot Princess.
-That release was largely made up of jazz-tinged soft rock and RnB pop ballads that amounted to, frankly, little more than a cycle of easy listening grooves that might get your head bobbing if you invest more interest than you naturally would.
+That release was largely made up of jazz-tinged soft rock and RnB pop ballads that amounted to, frankly, little more than a cycle of easy listening grooves.
 That is to say, Pony, which O’Connor co-produced, is more melodic overall.

 In its bouncy opener, “10/10,” the singer looks hopefully toward the new year after one “that nearly sent me off the edge,” singing cheerfully over flashy synth pads and spare electronic percussion about being a “ten,” presumably when it comes to managing out the bad and focusing on the good (one tag before the hook is “sometimes you gotta’ cut a bitch out”).